Step 1 : Visa

 Accommodation Certificate

-Housing Insurance
+Home Insurance

-You will be required to purchase an insurance policy.
+You must take out an insurance policy.

 After completing the immigration procedure and before arriving in France, you will need to take of some important steps to register.

-CVEC Fee
+CVEC

 CVEC stands for « Contribution à la Vie Etudiante et de Campus » (Student and Campus Life Contribution).
 It is a mandatory government fee applicable to all higher education students in France, except exchange students.
 This fee aims at improving and boosting campus life.